Select Page

 Homes.com worked with six MLS partners and three different MLS systems to test their new approach throughout several different environments.

-Homes.com used with both Data Dictionary 1.5 and 1.6 Platinum certified RESO installations and tested RESO Web API 1.0.2 Gold, Bronze and Core certified MLSs to understand better how to deploy RESO standards in a variety of levels of RESO Certifications.
+They used both Data Dictionary 1.5 and 1.6 Platinum certified RESO installations and tested RESO Web API 1.0.2 Gold, Bronze and Core certified MLSs to understand better how to deploy RESO standards in a variety of levels of RESO certifications.

 They compared the development time required to deploy a new feed using the legacy RETS approach versus the new RESO Web API approach.
 They wanted to see if moving from the standard light bulb to the LED light bulb would be worth the effort.